Update your information

 If you are a US citizen or permanent resident (green card), you are considered a Minnesota resident if:

-- You have lived in Minnesota for at least one calendar year prior to the first day of your class attendance, and
+- You have been continuously present in the state of Minnesota for at least one calendar year prior to the first day of class attendance at the University.

 Having a history out of the state, including transfer coursework, graduation from a non-Minnesota high school, and out-of-state work experience, may result in you receiving an initial classification of nonresident.

-If there is uncertainty on whether you are considered a Minnesota resident, or if you believe that your residency has been inappropriately classified, you can review Residency, Reciprocity, and Tuition Exemption booklet.
-This booklet contains the University's official policy and an application for resident evaluation.
+If there is uncertainty on whether you are considered a Minnesota resident, or if you believe that your residency has been inappropriately classified, you can review Residency, Reciprocity, and Tuition Exemption Handbook.
+This handbook contains the University's official policy and an application for resident evaluation.

 Update contact information